 Conventional Hydro Generation

 There are two classifications of conventional hydro, those hydro facilities that have no control over water flow, for example no capability to store water, and those hydro facilities that can control water flow, for example those facilities with a reservoir or river bed that can store water.
 For the purpose of planning studies, hydro facilities, listed as “hydro (weekly cycle)” or “hydro (daily cycle-pondage)” in the CELT report, are considered to be able to control water flow.
 Hydro facilities listed as “hydro (daily cycle-run of river)” in the CELT report, are assumed to have no ability to control water flow and are classified as intermittent resources.
 Hydro facilities that can control water flow are classified as non- intermittent resources.
-For both classifications the output of the hydro generation is set at its historic capability that can be relied on for reliability purposes or at 10% of nameplate, which is an estimate of that historic capability, in the base cases for Needs Assessments and Solutions Studies.
-Post contingency, conventional hydro that has the capability to control water flow and has sufficient water storage capability is dispatched up to 100% of its nameplate to relieve criteria violations in Needs and Solutions Analysis.
+For both classifications the output of the hydro generation is set at its historic capability that can be relied on for reliability purposes or at 10% of nameplate, which is an estimate of that historic capability, in the base cases for transmission Needs Assessments and Solutions Studies.
+Post contingency, conventional hydro that has the capability to control water flow and has sufficient water storage capability is dispatched up to 100% of its nameplate to relieve criteria violations in transmission Needs Assessments and Solutions Studies.
 Hydro facilities that have no control over water flow or limited water storage capability are dispatched at the same output pre and post contingency.

 Pumped Storage Hydro Generation

-There are three pumped storage-hydro plants connected to the New England Transmission System: Northfield Mountain and J. Cockwell (also known as Bear Swamp) in Massachusetts and Rocky River in Connecticut.
+There are three pumped storage hydro plants connected to the New England transmission system: Northfield Mountain and J. Cockwell (also known as Bear Swamp) in Massachusetts and Rocky River in Connecticut.
 Records indicate that these facilities historically have had limited stored energy during prolonged heat waves because limited time and resources are available to allow these units to refill their reservoirs during off-peak periods.
 Additionally J. Cockwell and Northfield are often used to provide reserve capacity.
-Based on this, the following generation levels are generally used in Needs Assessments and Solutions Studies.
+Based on this, the following generation levels are generally used in transmission Needs Assessments and Solutions Studies.

 Table 2-7 Pumped Storage Hydro Generation Levels